 While you do not have to list any personal contact information, you should at least have a website with a contact form someone can use to reach you.

-You can then read through the Camera Data tab, which contains information such as your camera’s make and model and settings used at the time like ISO and Exposure.
+You can then read through the Camera Data tab, which contains information such as your camera’s make and model and settings used at the time, like ISO and Exposure.
 While you cannot add or edit the camera data as it is automatically set by your camera when you take the image, it is still good to know where to find your image’s camera data if you need to view it.

 The Origin tab allows you to view and edit the information that will remain about the original file (before any edits are made).
 Then, IPTC and IPTC Extension tabs allow you to enter important data for publication and are of particular use for press members.
-In these tabs, you can add information such as the location of the image, a credit line and source, headline, copyright info, and any info about the person or organization featured.

 This information is optional, though some professionals may need to enter them at the requirement of their publication.